Metal Hero Series: Philippines

-The Metal Hero series were successful in Brazil.
-In 1988, Juspion (as Jaspion) was broadcast by TV Manchete.
-Manchete followed with Jiraiya in 1989, Jiban in 1990, Spielvan (renamed Jaspion 2) in 1991, Winspector in 1994 and Solbrain in 1995.
-Other networks also bought shows, with TV Bandeirantes broadcasting Metalder and Sharivan in 1990 and two networks (Rede Globo and TV Gazeta) airing Sheider and Gavan (renamed Gyaban) in 1991.
-Jaspion, Jiraiya and Jiban were later released on DVD in the country.

-Until 2016, most of the series that were released in Brazilian television in 80's and 90's are going to Netflix, Amazon Prime Video and Playplus in Brazil.
-The distribution company Sato Company acquired many of those series and negotiated with Netflix.
-Also, some new products like Garo series are in these negotiations too.

 Current status

 Other similar heroes, such as Nebula Mask Machine Man, Kyodai Ken Byclosser, Lady Battle Cop, and Choukou Senshi Changéríon, were also produced during the time that the Metal Hero Series were on the air, but are not included as part of the Metal Hero Series for various reasons.
-Machine Man and Bicrosser were created by Shotaro Ishinomori, while Changéríon's armor is not metallic and aired on TV Tokyo.
-It's unknown if Lady Battle Cop is part of Toei's shared universe.
+Machine Man and Byclosser were created by Shotaro Ishinomori, while Changéríon aired on TV Tokyo.
+It is unknown if Lady Battle Cop is part of Toei's shared universe.